openradar/PyDDA/doc/source/user_guide/gridding.rst

 you will need to choose a grid spacing that is coarse enough to have a continuous input radial velocity field at all altitudes.
 For example, Kosiba et al. (2013) chose their grid spacing such that it is about 1/2.5 the data spacing at the feature of interest.
-For this grid, we have about 350 m between vertical sweeps at 20 km range, so we will select 200 m grid spacing.
+In this example, we will elect for a 500 m grid spacing.

 .. code-block:: python

     grid_limits = ((0., 15000.), (-50000., 50000.), (-50000., 50000.))
-    grid_shape = (75, 500, 500)
+    grid_shape = (31, 201, 201)

 The :code:`grid_limits` is a 3-tuple of 2-tuples specifying the :math:`z`, :math:`y`, and :math:`x`